 Note that in some apps, like Twitter, those handles won’t appear.
 In that case, when long-pressing on a tweet, Twitter will automatically copy the whole tweet for you.
 This also works on addresses in Google Maps.

 Finally, navigate to where you want to paste the text and long-press there, then select Paste.
 Alternatively, if you tap on the field where you want to paste the text, a small blue or black handle should appear.
 Tap on that to see the option to paste.

 You’re now a copying and pasting pro!
 There are some special situations you should be wary of, however.

-And, remember that you can only cut text if it’s in a text entry field.
+And remember that you can only cut text if it’s in a text entry field.
 If the text is not editable—like in an article—you’ll only be able to copy it.
 But if you’re typing out a text message, you can cut the text that you’re typing and paste it elsewhere.
-This is essentially like copying and pasting, except it deletes the original text.

 How to Improve the Copy-Paste Function on Android